platanus/angular-restmod/docs/guides/hooks.md

 * The **after-request[-error]** hooks can be used to modify the request before processed by model.

-### Defining custom hooks
+### Defining custom events
-Additional hooks can be called by user defined methods using the `$callback` method
+Additional events can be triggered by user defined methods using the `$dispatch` method